epinowcast/coerceDT/README.md

 If you want all your columns as base classes, e.g. `colA` as integers, then you can use `coerceDT(data, expect = c(colA = "integer", ...), ...)`.
 In that example, `coerceDT` will effectively promote this to `list(colA = is.integer, ...)`.
 Any `is.XYZ` available in the environment will be accessible by `list(colA = "XYZ")`.

-Lastly, if you have a more testing operation, e.g. converting a character column that included numbers recorded as fractions, the you can use the fully semantics by providing a custom test function
+Lastly, if you have a more testing operation, e.g. converting a character column that included numbers recorded as fractions, the you can use the full semantics by providing a custom test function

 ### `forbid`